 Early Notables of the Perrand family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Perrand Notables in all our PDF Extended History products and printed products wherever possible.
+, prior of the Dominican house of St. Bartholomew in Smithfield...
+Another 32 words (2 lines of text) are included under the topic Early Perrand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Perrand family to the New World and Oceana

 at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Perrands to arrive on North American shores: John Perryn, who came to Virginia in 1635; Arthur and Richard Perrin settled in Virginia in 1637; John Perrin settled in Virginia in 1642; Charles Perring settled in Boston in 1768.